kenluu3/Youtube-Random/README.md

 Users can enter filter tags to narrow down a genre for random videos to be played and for extra functionality can register an account to save videos for future referencing.

-Youtube videos are generated via Youtube Data API and the application is developed with the MERN stack.
+Youtube videos are generated via Youtube Data API and the application is developed with the MERN stack